apache/tvm/docs/langref/relay/type_system.rst

 Kind
 ~~~~

-The kind of a type parameter, represents a variable shape,
+The kind of a type parameter, representing a variable shape,
 base type, type, or dimension.

 This controls what a type parameter is allowed to be instantiated